Bakaler/Bakaler/README.md

 **Hello**

-I’m Alexander Burnes-Baker and am currently studying computer sciences with a focus in application development.
+I’m Alexander Burnes-Baker and am currently studying computer sciences with a focus in application development aiming to become a SWE.

 **About**